reshamas/reshamas.github.io/_posts/2018-04-07-how-i-unknowingly-contributed-to-open-source.md

 ## Why Contribute to Open Source
-Because everyone uses it, benefits from it, and there’s a lot of work to be done.
+Because everyone uses it, benefits from it, and there is a *lot of work* to be done.
 Other advantages include:
 - learning a skill by contributing
 - sharing work
 - augmenting your portfolio by including your OS contributions